OptimalBits/ground/Readme.md

     });

-##Auto release pools
+###Auto release pools

 Ground uses a reference counting based mechanism to avoid memory and event leaks.
 This mechanism requires the user to manually call *release*.
 Usually, when entering a new route, several objects are created and it can be difficult to keep track when to release them.
 For this reason the route system provides autorelease pools where you can put all  the created objects and the pools will be released automatically when leaving the route.

 Example:

-#Objects
+    // TO BE ADDED

+#Classes

+##Base

+###Property bindings

+###Reference Counting

+In Ground we provide a reference counting mechanism.
+Reference counting is a simple yet quite effective method to avoid memory and event leaks.

+The Base class in Ground provides two methods: retain and release.
+The former is used to increase the reference counter, its called retain because it expresses that the object that called it "retains" a reference to it.
+It is equivalent to sharing the ownership of the retained object.
+It also means that the object that called *retain* is now responsible of calling *release* when it is not needed anymore.

+Every time *release* is called, the reference counter is decremented, and when it reaches zero, the object is destroyed by calling the method *destroy*, which is also part of the Base class, although it is quite often overrided to perform customized clean ups for your classes.

+It may seem strange that we need a reference counting mechanism when javascript includes a garbage collector.
+Garbage collection is a powerful facility that helps in releasing un-used objects, but the garbage collector is only able to free objects that are not referenced by any other object.
+In complex applications, it is necessary some structured mechanism in order to un-reference the objects so that the garbage collector can do its job.
+Also, besides memory, we want to avoid *event leaks*, which occour when some event are still listening even if we do not care of them anymore.
+In Ground when an object is destroyed , by default, all the events associated to it are also removed.#

 Javascript does not provided Classes, although it provides a similar mechanism called prototypal inheritance, where objects just can inherit from other objects.

 Ground provides a mechanism to simplify standard prototypal inheritance and it also provides a hierarchy of objects that will prove quite useful for developing advanced web applications.

 Objects inheriting from other objects are just declared using gnd.Declare:

     var myObject = gnd.Declare(Super, [constructor, statics])

 The only mandatory parameter is Super, which is the super object that your object derives from.
 At the top of the object hierarchy in ground lies the object gnd.Base, which provides some